amitport/DRIVE-One-bit-Distributed-Mean-Estimation/README.md

 `drive_tf` and `drive_torch` folders contain our standalone implementation for TensorFlow and PyTorch, respectively.

 The `experiments` folder contains details on how to reproduce the paper's results.
-It is separated into two sub-projects: (1) the `distributed` folder contains all the distributed tasks (Distributed CNN, K-means, Power Iteration) using PyTorch; and (2) the `federated` folder contains the federated experiments using Tensorflow
+It is separated into two sub-projects:
+1) the `distributed` folder contains all the distributed tasks (Distributed CNN, K-means, Power Iteration) using PyTorch.
+2) the `federated` folder contains the federated experiments using Tensorflow.